Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 operations.
 To convert between those measurements automatically, the CryptographicEstimators library offers an easy-to-use API.

+*__<Andre: Did you execute the code?
+My understanding is that those functions return `pass` in the standard implementation of the classes, this would lead to a memory and time complexity of `--` as long as the estimator is set to return bit  complexities.
-Notably the two functions `to_bitcomplexity_time` and `to_bitcomplexity_memory` which are implemented by the `Problem` class of your estimation, in our case `DUMMYProblem`.
+ I think it would be better if those functions simply return the amount of basic operations / elements used as input which would make everything true what you write.
+We should change it in the corresponding default implementation>__* Notably the two functions `to_bitcomplexity_time` and `to_bitcomplexity_memory` which are implemented by the `Problem` class of your estimation, in our case `DUMMYProblem`.
 These two functions are automatically called by the `BaseEstimator` if implemented.
-Its therefore mandatory to implement them.
-Note that the estimator generation script standardly assumes that the algorithms `basic operation` and `basic element` a bit is.
+They are therefore mandatory to implement.
+Note that the estimator generation script by default assumes that the algorithm's `basic operation` is a bitoperation and that the `basic element` is a bit.

-Assumed our `DummyEstimator` estimates the complexity not in bit operations but in vector operations of length `n`.
+Let us assume our `DummyEstimator` estimates the complexity not in bit operations but in binary vector operations of length `n` and correspondingly the `basic element` of the estimator are binary vectors of length `n`.
 To convert to bit complexity we therefore change the two functions of the `DUMMYProblem` class to the following:

 ```python
 def to_bitcomplexity_time(self, basic_operations: float):
     """